 - Establishing a communication channel for reporting issues to make sure nothing is missed

 - Preventing teams for burnout.
 It’s widely reported that IT teams are already experiencing burnout—events like Log4j only add more stress.
-Ensure that security teams feel adequately supported as remediation can take weeks, or months, depending on the size of your organization.
+Ensure that security teams feel adequately supported as remediation can take weeks, or months, depending on the size of your organisation.

 There’s no shortage of news coverage for Log4j; the nonstop updates and news alerts can become overwhelming.
-Find a trusted advisor with deep cybersecurity knowledge to keep you appraised of the facts instead of turning to those who rely on sensationalism.
+Find a trusted adviser with deep cybersecurity knowledge to keep you appraised of the facts instead of turning to those who rely on sensationalism.

 For security teams working around the clock in response to the log4j vulnerability, check out our free assessment tool.